aaghamohammadi/aaghamohammadi/README.md

 ### Hi there 👋, I'm Alireza Aghamohammadi

-### I'm a Software Engineer 👨‍💻, Adjunct Professor 👨‍🏫, and YouTuber 📺.
+### I'm a Software Engineer 👨‍💻, Guest Lecturer 👨‍🏫, and YouTuber 📺.

 - 💻 I'm a Python developer with +10 years of experience
 - 👨‍🎓 I have a Ph.D. in Software Engineering from the Sharif University of Technology